SoloDev1101/Gacha-Alarm-Showcase/docs/ai-assisted-development.md

 In particular, AI-generated suggestions were not treated as authoritative.
 They were reviewed, modified, tested, and sometimes rejected when they conflicted with the product requirements, runtime behavior, or architectural constraints.

-The developer's ownership is most visible in the files listed in README.md § Code Highlights for Reviewers.
+The developer's ownership is most visible in the files listed in[`README.md § Code Highlights for Reviewers`](../README.md#-code-highlights-for-reviewers):
 These files represent areas where architecture, integration, debugging, and correctness were significant parts of the work.

 ---